-The following Pensions guidance note Produced in partnership with Alistair Hill of CMS provides comprehensive and up to date legal information covering:
+The following Pensions practice note produced in partnership with Alistair Hill of CMS provides comprehensive and up to date legal information covering:

 Investment-regulated pension schemes (IRPSs) are a particular category of registered pension schemes that are subject to additional controls on the asset classes that can be held as investments.
 They were introduced as a separate category of registered pension scheme by the Finance Act 2004 (FA 2004), as modified in advance of 6 April 2006 by the Finance Act 2006 (as announced by the Chancellor in the Autumn Statement on 5 December 2005).